 This includes knowledge of the following current issues in the domestic and international markets:

 In order to provide professionals with the required knowledge for successful operation within the Renewable Energy Industry, the European Energy Centre (EEC) has thoroughly revised the upcoming educational seminars taking place at the University of London, to take account of the changes in the UK, EU and UN support policies and to analyse the business opportunities for 2016 and beyond.

-The upcoming Renewable Energy Management and Finance course (21 - 22 January, University of London) will therefore equip professionals with the latest information on CfDs and financing to allow them to continue to participate successfully in the renewables industry, both in the UK market and internationally.
+The upcoming Renewable Energy Management and Finance course will therefore equip professionals with the latest information on CfDs and financing to allow them to continue to participate successfully in the renewables industry, both in the UK market and internationally.